Which Essential Oils Should you Use for Awakening your Best?

 This peppermint oil is recommended for patients who fail to drift off to sleep because of stress.
 It is one of the best essential oils for relaxation that features a delightful aroma that helps clear the head.
 Individuals who cannot sleep because of seasonal allergies or dust sensitivity are suggested its use since it can ease such symptoms efficiently.
 Diffusing it in the bedroom air can help relieve the nasal passages for falling asleep quickly.

 Insomnia sufferers who find woodsy scents pleasing are suggested to try cedarwood oil.
 It induces a sedative effect because it contains a chemical compound called cedrol.
 One of the best solutions for being used in aromatherapy for sleep, this oil improves sleep quality in young, healthy adults and elders with dementia.
-Experts suggest inhaling cedarwood oil increases sleep time and reduce early morning awakenings.
+Experts suggest inhaling cedarwood oil increases sleep time and reduces early morning awakenings.

 Clary Sage Oil